Skip to Main Content

 Kaua'i Community College Library

-Library Research Tutorials and Guides
+Library Research Tutorial

 Finding Books

-As you discovered in the Information Cycle video, books take longer for authors/scholars to research, write and publish than other forms of communication.
-Good reasons to use books are:
+As you discovered in the Information Cycle video, books take longer for authors/scholars to research, write, and publish than other forms of communication.
+Good reasons to use books are...

 • Books can offer more in-depth analysis of topics/issues/subjects.